yujik21/yujik21/README.md

 ### Hi there 👋
 Education:

-University of California, Los Angeles
+University of California, Los Angeles.
 B.S. in Data Theory
 Expected Graduation 2024

-De Anza Community College, CA
+De Anza Community College, CA.
 A.S. in Computer Science for Transfer Degree
 GPA: 3.85